 Focus on key phrases first.
 As you do the other words will fall into place.
 Spend five minutes at the beginning of your devotions reviewing a scripture or two.
 If you do this every day it won’t be long before you will have a lot of scriptures memorized.

 There you go.
-Devise your own plan and try to make it a habit.
+Devise your own plan for making time for God and try to make it a habit.
 Again, start small if 45 minutes seems too long.
 Spend one minute on a Scripture, read five minutes, etc. The key is to try to be consistent.
 Nothing satisfies or yields more joy than spending time with Jesus.

-This article about how to spend time with God originally appeared here.
+This article about making time for God originally appeared here.